nus-cs2113-AY2122S1/ip/docs/README.md

 ### Find `Task`

-List all matching tasks that contain a keyword.
+List all matching `Task` objects that contain a keyword.

 ### Exit